twilio-labs/twilio-flex-sample-backend/README.md

     - TWILIO_AUTH_TOKEN - the auth token of your twilio account - used for calling Twilio APIs
     - EXTERNAL_HOST - the host that exposes this service - used for telling Twilio where to make callbacks when calling the Twilio APIs.
 Should be of the form <HEROKU_APP_NAME>.herokuapp.com

 3. You're all set, the backend is ready.
-You can access it on https://<HEROKU_APP_NAME>.herokuapp.com and you can create a websocket on wss://<HEROKU_APP_NAME>.herokuapp.com/outboundDialWebsocket
+You can access it on https://<HEROKU_APP_NAME>.herokuapp.com
-  - https://www.websocket.org/echo.html is an excellent web page for testing the websocket is exposed correctly.

 # Deploying locally